 It is typically recommended to wear a shrinker for at least 8 hours before seeing your prosthetist for prosthetic evaluation.
 You may continue to need to use the shrinker to control swelling even after you receive a prosthesis.
-This is important because a swollen residual limb makes it more difficult to wear your prosthesis.
+This is important because a swollen residual limb can make fitting into your prosthesis more difficult, or you may not be able to fit into the prosthesis at all.